numaproj/numaflow/docs/APIs.md

 <em>(Optional)</em>
 <p>

-Lifecycle defines the Lifecycle properties of a ertex
+Lifecycle defines the Lifecycle properties of a vertex
 </p>

 </td>